somya93/Workshop_5/README.md

 # Workshop 6

-In this workshop, we'll be introducing sub-resources and JWT authentication.
+In this workshop, introduce sub-resources and JWT authentication.

 ## Prerequisites